Home / History / Views of the City / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /

 During the Linebarger years C.A. was directly responsible for the development of the Sunset Hotel and the Wonderland Cave nightclub, both hotspots during the heyday of the "Linebarger" years of Bella Vista, Arkansas.

 E.L. enjoyed his new project for 10 years, pouring his soul, as well as his money, into the resort, improving many of the amenities.
-Keith deepening and further developing Lake Bella Vista, rebuilt the concrete pool which had fallen into disrepair in the later Linebarger yeart, increasing operations of the popular riding stables bringing in as many as 40 horses that were brought in for the summers.
-He built a grocery store, 30 unit Motel and popular restaurant along highway 71 which attracted more then simply resort visitors.
-Keith also added to his property holdings by buying additional acreage with the intentions of building a housing subdivision.
+Keith deepened and further developed Lake Bella Vista, rebuilt the concrete pool which had fallen into disrepair in the later Linebarger years and increased operations of the popular riding stables (now the site of Cooper Elementary School), expanding the riding herd to as many as 40 horses that were imported for the summer seasons.

 He could often be seen walking the trails, fishing in the lakes and waving to new comers and olbies with a smile!